Six Questions to Ask About Mammograms

 Schedule your mammogram

-The latest mammogram guidelines leave many women unsure about when and how often to be screened for breast cancer.
-Here are the six questions about mammograms you should be asking, and the answers you need to schedule your next mammogram.
+Conflicting mammogram guidelines may leave many people unsure about when and how often to be screened for breast cancer.
+Here Jay Baker, MD, a breast imaging specialist at Duke Health, answers six questions about mammograms you should be asking so you know when to schedule your first -- or next -- mammogram.

-Regular mammograms are the best way to detect breast cancer at the earliest possible stage.
-Mammograms identify cancer before symptoms (such as feeling a lump) occur.
+However, regular mammograms are the best way to detect breast cancer at the earliest-possible stage.
+They identify cancer before symptoms (such as feeling a lump) occur.
 Early cancers found on a mammogram are often small, confined to the breast (meaning they haven’t spread to other areas), and can be the easiest to treat.

 At What Age Should I Start Regular Mammograms?

-If you are at average risk for breast cancer, Dr. Baker said screening should start at age 40.
+If you are at average risk for breast cancer, screening should start at age 40.
 “Everyone agrees, even those who aren’t the biggest fans of mammography, that the most lives and the most years of life are saved by starting screening at age 40.
-The data are very clear.” he said.
+The data are very clear,” Dr. Baker said.
+New screening recommendations from the U.S. Preventive Services Task Force back him up.
+These new guidelines advise people who are assigned female at birth and are at average risk for breast cancer to begin screening at age 40, rather than 50, as previously recommended.

 According to the Society for Breast Imaging, breast cancer risk starts increasing around age 40, and one in six breast cancers occurs in women between the ages of 40 and 49.
-A 2014 study found that most women in their 40s who developed breast cancer were not considered at high risk.
 Three out of four women who develop breast cancer have no family history of the disease.
 Other studies confirm that about half of fatal breast cancers are diagnosed before the age of 50, and about 30% of the total years of life lost to breast cancer are from women who were diagnosed in their 40s.

 Bottom line: Start regular mammograms at age 40.
-If you are at high risk for breast cancer (that is, you carry one of the breast cancer genes, or you have a strong family history of the disease), you may benefit from starting screening before age 40.
-Speak with your regular doctor about your risk and a plan for screening.
+If you are at high risk for breast cancer (that is, you carry one of the breast cancer genes, or you have a strong family history of the disease), you may benefit from starting screening before age 40, and potentially from additional screening with MRI.
+Speak with your primary care doctor or ob-gyn about your risk and a plan for screening.
 Regardless of your risk factors, if you feel a lump in your breast, schedule a mammogram immediately, no matter your age.

 How Often Should I Have a Mammogram?

-Screening every year saves lives and results in a 25 to 40% decrease in lives lost, said Dr. Baker.
-The Society for Breast Imaging reports that the longest running breast screening trials in history show that regular mammography screening – meaning once a year -- cuts breast cancer deaths by almost a third in all women age 40 and over.
+Screening every year saves lives and results in a 25 to 40% decrease in lives lost, explained Dr. Baker.
+The Society for Breast Imaging reports that the longest-running breast screening trials in history show that regular annual mammography screening -- meaning once a year -- cuts breast cancer deaths by almost a third in all women aged 40 years and older.

-Annual mammograms are also important if you have been told you are at high risk for breast cancer – because of a family history, because you have been told you have dense breasts, or because you have a genetic mutation such as BRCA 1 or 2.
+Annual mammograms are also important if you have been told you are at high risk for breast cancer -- because you have a family history, dense breasts, or a genetic mutation such as BRCA 1 or 2.

 Bottom line: Annual mammograms increase the likelihood of catching breast cancer at the earliest stage and reduce the risk of dying prematurely of breast cancer.